TV is an easy target for a social critic like me. Too easy, which is why I usually refrain from writing about it here.

 The X-Files was Moonlighting and Night Gallery and CSI all rolled into one.
 No other series had ever fused such disparate genres so successfully.

 Sure, some of the conspiracy plots were more labyrinthine than The Big Sleep.
-And Scully's skepticism was occasionally a little nonsensical and a little too automatic.
+And Scully's skepticism was occasionally a little nonsensical and a little too reflexive.
 But it scared us and challenged us and made us laugh.
-It was habit-forming.

 And if that moment in Unruhe when Scully realizes she is face-to-face with the perpetrator of several gruesome murders while alone in a gutted building undergoing rehab isn’t the most chilling in television history, I don’t know what is.

 What follows is a highly-subjective list of my favorite episodes.
 They appear in order of broadcast because attempting to order them any other way would make my hair fall out.